obestwalter/mau-mau/docs/dev/implementation.md

 The modelling problem we have here is a good fit to create your own data structures (which classes are), so we will model the game flow using [custom Python classes](https://docs.python.org/3/tutorial/classes.html#classes) that interact in the way described above.

 The code is aiming to be readable and to demonstrate a whole range of concepts and [pythonic](https://gist.github.com/JeffPaine/6213790) ways to write software.
-It is not a toy example, ~~but the nasty details that usually screw with our nice and simple design and make the code grow tentacles and other cruft is not (yet) part of the code~~ but it can still be read like a nice little completely non-linear story (hopefully).
+It is not a toy example, but the nasty details that usually screw with our nice and simple design and make the code grow tentacles and other cruft is not (yet) part of the code, so it can still be read like a nice little completely non-linear story (hopefully).
 It came into live in a non-linear fashion and should also be read that way.